hanselfmu/react-redux-starter-kit/README.md

 #### Routing

-In terms of routing, React-Router will work with Redux just fine in many simple cases, but when we need to update components based on route changes or take actions on url parameters, it is recommended that we use either react-router-redux or redux-router.
+In terms of routing, React-Router will work with Redux just fine in many simple cases, but when you need to update components based on route changes or take actions on url parameters, it is recommended that you use either react-router-redux or redux-router.
 The differences between these two bindings are nicely explained here: https://github.com/acdlite/redux-router#differences-with-react-router-redux

-We will use react-router-redux by default, but feel free to exclude it, or use redux-router if it fits your needs.
+This kit uses react-router-redux by default, but feel free to exclude it, or use redux-router if it fits your needs.

 ### ES2015 and ES7

 #### Module system

-We use and prefer ES2015 modules, with named imports, exports, and export default.
-The difference, and the advantage over CommonJS, is that CommonJS does not support named exports by itself. module.exports in CJS is a single value, and does not provide much flexibility as ES2015's module system.
+I use and prefer ES2015 modules, with named imports, exports, and export default.
+The difference, and the advantage over CommonJS, is that ES2015 uses a static module system, meaning you can statically analyze dependencies without running the code.
+Also, module.exports in CJS is a single value, and does not provide much flexibility as ES2015's module system.
 For interoperability between ES2015 and CJS, check out the following link for reference: https://github.com/nodejs/node-eps/blob/master/002-es6-modules.md#54-es-consuming-commonjs

 ### Webpack

-We use webpack 2 now, which has its documentations at https://webpack.js.org/.
+This kit uses webpack 2 now, which has its documentations at https://webpack.js.org/.
 It provides many useful tools compared to Webpack 1.13, including tree shaking and native ES6 import/export.

 #### Tree Shaking